dmitriz/research-exec/README.md

-# Documentation & Strategy Hub
+# Research & Implementation Hub

-**Comprehensive research methodology and strategic analysis framework for GitHub public repository management and project documentation**
+**Comprehensive research methodology and transformation framework for converting research into actionable implementation strategies**

+• **Portfolio Analysis**: Strategic analysis framework for GitHub repository collections
+• **Research-to-Implementation**: Systematic transformation of research into practical frameworks
+• **Documentation Strategy**: Universal methodology for project documentation and knowledge management

 > **🔒 Privacy First**: This framework protects your personal data.
 See [Setup & Privacy](#setup--privacy) for secure configuration.
 >
 > **Getting Started**: See [SETUP.md](SETUP.md) for quick configuration with your own GitHub username
 >
+> **Maintainers**:
-> **Maintainers**: Run `npm run check-links` to validate documentation links or `npm run check-all-links` for comprehensive validation
+> - `npm run check-links` - Validate README.md links with clean output
+> - `npm run check-all-links` - Comprehensive validation of all markdown files

 ## Setup & Privacy